BBVA/patton/docs/source/home/running_with_docker.rst

 patton-server docker image uses the following environment variables to customize execution:

 - WORKERS (default: 1.
-Do not change this value if you're not really sure you're doing!)
+Do not change this value if you're not really sure what you're doing!)
 - BACKLOG (default: 512)
 - LISTEN_PORT (default: 9000)
 - PATTON_DEBUG (default: 0)